 ATAC-seq reveals the open chromatin landscape of H. volcanii

-In order to study chromatin accessibility in archaea we adapted the ATAC-seq assay to the Haloferax volcanii archaeon.
+To study chromatin accessibility in archaea, we adapted the ATAC-seq assay to the Haloferax volcanii archaeon.
 H. volcanii is a halophile with a strong preference for very high salt concentrations in the growth medium (see the Methods section), which grows optimally at 42◦C27,28, and is a widely used archaeal model system.

 After extensive testing of a variety of different experimental protocols (fixation conditions and input cell numbers), we arrived at the following modifications of the standard ATAC protocol.
 First, because archaea are not eukaryotes and do not have a nucleus, we omitted the cell lysis and nuclei isolation step that is a standard feature of eukaryotic ATAC-seq protocols, such as the now standard omniATAC29.
-Second, and most important, we reasoned that if the previously reported dynamic repositioning of archaeal nucleosomes along DNA applies to H. volcanii, optimal results might be obtained by introducing a crosslinking step into the standard ATAC protocol, which would stably “freeze” nucleosomes in place and not allow excessive transposition into DNA that spontaneously changes from protected to accessible during the duration of the transposition reaction.
-Indeed, comparing the TSS (transcription start site) enrichment generated without fixation and with light (0.1% formaldehyde) and strong (1% formaldehyde) fixation showed that strong fixation produces optimal results (Figure 1A).
+Second, and most important, we reasoned that if the previously reported dynamic repositioning of archaeal nucleosomes along DNA occurs in H. volcanii, optimal results might be obtained by introducing a crosslinking step into the standard ATAC protocol, which would “freeze” nucleosomes in place and not allow transposition into DNA that might change from protected to accessible during the duration of the transposition reaction.
+Indeed, comparing the TSS (transcription start site) enrichment generated without fixation and with light (0.1% formaldehyde) and strong (1% formaldehyde) fixation showed that strong fixation produces optimal (by TSS enrichment) results (Figure 1A).
 The optimal input cell number was determined to be ∼1 ×106.
+ATAC-seq measurements in H. volcanii are also highly reproducible between experimental replicates (Figure 1F).
+The H. volcanii ATAC-seq fragment length distribution is unimodal, peaking at 90-100 bp, and does not show the eukaryotic mono-, di- and tri-nucleosomal signature (Figure 1G)

-We then compared the H. volcanii ATAC-seq TSS metaprofile with that from the previously published MNase-seq dataset and observed the expected largely inverse relationship (Figure 1B).
-H. volcanii TSSs exhibit elevated accessibility in the 0 to -400 bp upstream region, decreasing away from the TSS, and possibly displaying a periodicity of sim60-70 bp.
+We then compared the H. volcanii ATAC-seq TSS metaprofile with that from the previously published MNase-seq dataset and observed the expected inverse relationship (Figure 1B).
+H. volcanii TSSs exhibit elevated accessibility in the 0 to -400 bp upstream region, decreasing away from the TSS, and displaying a weak periodicity of ~60-70 bp.
 Genome browser visualization of ATAC-seq profiles (Figure 1C-D) revealed an accessibility landscape largely reminiscent of that in eukaryotes with compact genomes such as the budding yeast Saccharomyces cerevisiae 30, with accessibility concentrated at TSSs.
 Peak calling using MACS231 generalized that observation (Figure 1E) – nearly all ATAC-seq peaks are located within 200 bp of an annotated TSS.

-ATAC-seq measurements in H. volcanii are also highly reproducible between experimental replicates (Figure 1F).

-The H. volcanii ATAC-seq fragment length distribution is unimodal, peaking at 90-100 bp, and does not show the eukaryotic mono-, di- and tri-nucleosomal signature (Figure 1G).

 The H. volcanii genome consists of multiple replicons32, with a main chromosome (“chr”) and four plasmids of very different size – pHV4, pHV3, pHV1 and pHV2 (in order of decreasing size), which together comprise ∼30% of the total genome.
-In order to properly interpret sequencing data (which is typically normalized to total read coverage), we determined the relative copy number distribution of these replicons using tagmented naked genomic DNA control samples generated during the optimization of the ATAC-seq protocol (Figure 1G).
+To properly interpret sequencing data (which is typically normalized to total read coverage), we determined the relative copy number distribution of these replicons using tagmented naked genomic DNA control samples generated during the optimization of the ATAC-seq protocol (Figure 1G).
 The smallest plasmid – pHV2 – appears to exist

 Figure 2: Absolute DNA occupancy/protection levels in H. volcanii.
 (A-C) TSS metaprofiles in different conditions (two replicates of an exponentially dividing culture, and a stationary culture).
 (D) Single-molecule map (250-bp) around a main-chromosome TSS.
 Black indicates unmethylated and therefore protected sites, gray indicates methylated and thus accessible sites.
 (E and F) Single-molecule maps over the pHV2 plasmid: 250 bp-window map (E) and very high coverage (≥1,200 single molecules) 200 bp-window map (F).